agabani/FluentSiren/README.md

 }
 ```

-Once all these steps have been done, any incoming HTTP request with the ACCEPT header `application/vnd.siren+json` will be served a Siren entity.
+Once all these steps have been completed, any incoming HTTP request with the ACCEPT header `application/vnd.siren+json` will be served a Siren entity.

 ```csharp
 using System.Web.Http;